 A customer engagement score can provide you with a glimpse at how engaged a customer is — how often they're logging in, what they're using your software for, and other contributing metrics that indicate the likelihood they will or will not churn.

 Because think about it — if they're using your software every day, or multiple times a day, it will be harder for them to consider canceling a subscription to a part of their daily routine, right?

 Each company's customer engagement score scale will be different depending on how a typical customer or user uses your software.
 To create your own customer engagement score, come up with a list of inputs that predict a customer's happiness and longevity — by starting with looking at your happiest, longest-standing customers.
 Do they log into the service every day?
 Do they reach usage milestones within a certain period of time?

-Once you have your list of inputs and value assignments for each one, depending on how critical they are to customer stickiness, you can calculate an engagement score across the board for your customers so you can quickly and easily evaluate customer health with one data point.
+Once you have your list of inputs and value assignments for each one, depending on how critical they are to customer stickiness, you can calculate an engagement score across the board for your customers so you can quickly and easily evaluate customer engagement with one data point.